slapplgod/rTPA/.github/README.md

 1. For security reasons, you will not be able to work directly on the repository, you will have to [fork the repository](https://github.com/slapplgod/rTPA/fork) and work on it there.
 2. Please do understand that my coding skills are not the best.
 While I can read and understand code, I can't really write code myself without help, so apologies if I sometimes miss bugs or respond slow.

-If you are still happy to contribute (which I hope you are), fork the repo and work on your additions.
-When you are done, open a pull request.
-From there, we will discuss details and fix bugs prior to merging.
+If you are still happy to contribute, please follow [this guideline]() for contributing.

 > [!IMPORTANT]
 > Please state your issue as clearly as possible!
 If you can, please add screenshots.
 If you are doing a PR, make sure to clearly describe what your additions change, or they will be denied.